Lasha-Nikolaishvili/ibsu-forum/README.md

-Certainly!
-Below is a detailed `README.md` file for your forum-like application:

----

 # IBSU Forum

 IBSU Forum is a Reddit-like web application built using Node.js, Express, and MongoDB.
 It allows users to create topics, posts, and comments, and to vote on posts and comments.